-Bearded dragons are omnivores with strict diets.
-To keep your beardie healthy, you might know that they need lots of fresh veggies and fruit, but they need insects most of all.
+Bearded dragons are omnivores with fascinating diets.
+As newborns and juveniles, they require a large portion of animal-based protein in their diet.
+However, as adults, their diet is more plant-based.
 So, when you’re trying to compile a mental checklist of edible foods for your bearded dragon, you might wonder, “Can bearded dragons eat spinach?”

-The answer is yes, but only in minimal quantities on occasion.
-Spinach can prevent calcium absorption, so this can be harmful to your beardie if they overeat.
+The answer is yes, bearded dragons can eat spinach but only in minimal quantities on occasion.
+Spinach can prevent calcium absorption, which can be harmful to your beardie if they overeat it.
 Spinach doesn’t have tons of nutritional value that they wouldn’t get elsewhere in their diet.
 Let’s discuss it in more detail.

 Spinach is a leafy green plant native to Asia.
 It’s actually a flowering plant, but only the leaves are eaten.
-Spinach can come fresh, frozen, or canned—depending on how you like it.
-In the right circumstances, for the right species, spinach is a superfood.
+Spinach can come fresh, frozen, or canned, depending on how you like it1.

-Making sure your bearded dragon has the right number of fresh fruits and veggies might be hard to measure out at first, but you’ll get the hang of it.
-You may already know that leafy greens provide a substantial nutritional benefit for your scaly guy, but what’s the deal with spinach specifically?
+Making sure your bearded dragon has the right number of fresh fruits and veggies might be hard to measure at first, but you’ll get the hang of it.
+You may already know that leafy greens provide substantial nutritional benefits for your beloved pet, but what’s the deal with spinach specifically?

-Spinach is a low-calorie, sugar-free snack.
-But because spinach contains oxalates, it can prevent calcium and other minerals from being absorbed correctly.
 Calcium is an essential mineral in a beardie’s diet.
-If it isn’t processed the way it should be, it can be detrimental to their overall health, causing more significant problems.
+If it isn’t processed the way that it should be, it can be detrimental to their overall health, causing more significant problems.

-So, if you decide that your dragon needs some spinach, just be very careful of how much you give them.
-If you’re running low on beardie food, you might have some other fresh foods in your fridge that would suit them better.
+So, if you decide that your dragon needs spinach, just be careful of how much you give them.
+If you’re running low on beardie food, you might have other fresh foods in your fridge that would suit them better.

 Safe Alternatives to Spinach